Where Culture Fails The Dying and the Grieving… It Fails Us All

-Further, the Canopy-Culture views individual achievements as the most intoxicating narratives.
-Everyone is capable of building fortresses and empires.
+Further, the dominant culture celebrates individual achievements as the most intoxicating narratives.
+The belief is that everyone is capable of building fortresses and empires.

 There is a forgetting of community and inter-dependence and a blind eye to our entitlements and privileges.

-This is when the Canopy-Culture fails yet again and retracts.
-Even if its members show up for a week to the accompany the dying or the grieving, reliably within a month there is a stunning lack of community presence.
+Due to the focus on individualism, people show up for a week to the accompany the dying or the grieving, but reliably within a month there is a stunning lack of community presence.
 These dying and grieving processes be very slow - it can require more patience than we often predict.

-If we are unable to die and grieve in community, it is nearly impossible to find safety.
+I want to posit: if we are unable to die and grieve in community, it is nearly impossible to find safety.